Problems with logging in to Yandex

-Try entering your username and password directly on the Yandex.Passport page.
+Try entering your username and password directly on the Account management page.
 Make sure that Caps Lock is turned off and your keyboard language is set to English.Note.
-Type in your username and password and don't copy them from the clipboard, because you could accidentally copy an extra space and not be able to log in.
+Type in your username and password and don't copy them from the clipboard, because you may accidentally copy an extra space and won't be able to log in.

-On PCs and mobile phones, some programs (e.g. Punto Switcher) can 'autocorrect' the characters you enter: change the spelling, change capital letters to lower case, put a space after full stops, etc. Before you enter your password, be sure that autocorrection of typographical errors and the layout is off.
+On PCs and mobile phones, some programs (such as Punto Switcher) can 'autocorrect' the characters you enter: change the spelling, change capital letters to lower case, put a space after full stops, and so forth.
+Before you enter your password, be sure that autocorrection of typographical errors and the layout is off.

 - A user with the specified username was not found.

-An account with this username does not exist or was deleted.
+An account with this username doesn't exist or was deleted.

 Before contacting support, check the spelling of your username again:

 Usernames can only contain Latin letters, numbers, dots, and hyphens.